JCPC1123/JCPC1123/README.md

 - 👋 Hi, I’m @JCPC1123
-- 👀 I’m interested in maths
+- 👀 I’m interested in maths and computers
-- 🌱 I’m currently learning differential equations
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on maths
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...

 <!---